-Building a Zero-Cost Serverless Task Manager on AWS
+Building a Near-Zero-Cost Serverless Task Manager on AWS

 Some projects are small enough to finish in a few days, but rich enough to teach almost every important cloud concept at once.
 This one was exactly that for me.